MicrosoftDocs/cpp-docs/docs/dotnet/mismatch-stl-clr.md

 ```

 ## Remarks
- This function behaves the same as the STL function `mismatch`.
+ This function behaves the same as the C++ Standard Library function `mismatch`.
 For more information, see [mismatch](http://msdn.microsoft.com/Library/a9fe78f3-9a86-44dc-9400-0c2ed1083323).

 ## Requirements
  **Header:** \<cliext/algorithm>